ec-europa/europa-component-library/docs/agentic/ecl-static-page.md

   2. **Themed generation** — the user gives a topic (e.g. "electric cars in Europe"); content is invented on-topic but explicitly illustrative, not real.
 See Step 2's "Themed generation" subsection.
-  3. **Real content** — supplied by the user.
-Not built out beyond "don't invent copy" (Step 2) — treat a first real run of it as exploratory.
+  3. **Real content** — supplied by the user, e.g. as a sitemap/content
+     export.
+See Step 2's "Real content" subsection.
 A prompt that names a topic directly (as in the example above) already answers this question — don't ask it again, just confirm the topic if it's ambiguous.
+- **Project name**: the `{page}` slug used for `dist/{page}/` and its filenames (Step 3/4).
+Always propose one rather than picking it silently — derive it from whatever's already known (system/page type/topic), e.g.
+  `homepage-batteries` for an EC homepage about batteries, plain `homepage` for a generic placeholder pass.
+If `dist/{page}/` already exists under the proposed name, surface that now rather than waiting for Step 3's overwrite check to catch it.

 ---